-ISE Teachers in collaboration with General Education Teachers begin their school year with a home visit to all students on their caseload.
-ISE Teachers are available and in contact with parents by email, phone and home/school communication notebooks on a regular basis throughout the year.
+ISED Teachers in collaboration with General Education Teachers begin their school year with a home visit to all students on their caseload.
+Education Specialists are available and in contact with parents by e-mail, phone and home/school communication notebooks on a regular basis throughout the year.

 In addition, all students' progress is updated in writing on a trimester basis.
-In addition to a progress report on the IEP goals, the ISE teacher will participate in these quarterly parent teacher conferences.
+In addition to a progress report on the IEP goals, the ISD Teacher will participate in these quarterly parent teacher conferences.
 This allows for total involvement of the entire IEP team throughout the year rather than just on an annual basis.